gmit22/ryde-backend/README.md

 ![CREATE_USER_failure_with_invalid_description](images/create_user_invalid_description.PNG)

+**Edge Cases**
+1. Required fields are missing in the request
+2. User is not authorized
+3. Issue with database connection
+4. `createdAt` or `friends` being set by the user in the request
+5. Fields do not match their expected types as mentioned

 ### Update User
 Used to update user details in the database.
 Arguments to update the required user are provided as query parameters